hellocodeco/old-exist-api-docs/source/index.md

 # API roadmap

+## Upcoming

 The following are our short-term priorities:

-1. Adding date filtering for attribute data, insights, averages, and correlations (rather than just paging)
-2. Private beta for OAuth2 full read/write clients with the ability to update attribute data
+1. Private beta for OAuth2 full read/write clients with the ability to update attribute data
-3. Public access to OAuth2 clients and the standard authentication flow
+2. Public access to OAuth2 clients and the standard authentication flow

 Once these are complete, our main ongoing priority will be extending the list of supported attributes so users can track a wider range of things.

 If you'd like to beta-test the full write API, please email us at the address below.

+## Changelog

+* **2015-05-13:** Added date filtering for insights, correlations, averages, and attribute data.

 # Questions and feedback